Nori ↑

 Transmittance in Homogeneous Media ↑

-This feature enables coloured dielectric materials or liquid using Beer's law transmittance for homogeneous participating media.
+This feature enables coloured dielectric materials and fog volumes using Beer's law transmittance for homogeneous participating media.

 Description ↑

-By Beer's law, in a homogeneous participating media (where the absorption coefficient is constant), the transmittance of light is given by
+By Beer's law, in a homogeneous participating medium (where the absorption coefficient is constant), the transmittance of light is given by

 where is the distance travelled.